 7.1 Any resident of Canada may, under the authority of General Import Permit No. 3 import into Canada, for the personal use of the importer and the importer's household, wheat and barley and their products at the lower rate of duty.
 There is no limit to the amount that may be imported, but all other applicable regulations (e.g. respecting seeds) continue to apply.

 7.2 Where the goods imported under the authority of this GIP are required to be reported in the prescribed form under the Customs Act, that form shall contain the statement "Imported under the authority of General Import Permit No. 3: Wheat and Wheat products and Barley and Barley Products for Personal Use".

 8.1 The Minister may issue permits for imports at "within access commitment" rates of duty after the applicable import access quantity has been reached.
-Request for such supplementary permits may be addressed to Lynn Matthew at the address below.
 In deciding whether or not to issue a supplementary permit for a given product, the Minister will consider, in particular, the availability of like or directly substitutable products on the Canadian market.

 8.2 When requesting a supplementary import permit, applicants should provide a detailed description of the product requested and its purpose.
 Importers should also provide details of efforts made in securing domestic sources of supply.
 Such information should include the name(s) and address(es) of supplier(s) contacted, the response received as to their supply capacity and any other evidence that may have been provided indicating an inability to supply.